-At this time in my life, I was dealing with constant extreme fatigue, headaches and allergies and doctors where not helping so a promise to get healthy almost overnight appealed to me greatly.
+At this time in my life, I was dealing with constant extreme fatigue, headaches and allergies.
+Doctors where not helping, so a promise to get healthy almost overnight appealed to me greatly.
 On top of that, people following a raw food diet are usually very vocal and go out of their way to convince you that anything else than raw fruits and vegetables is going to make you sick.
 None of them seem to really know anything about nutrition though.

 So I started to eat only raw food in the hope that I was going to get very healthy.
-Turns out I felt good for a few weeks and then it went downhill until I finally stopped seven months later from being severely sick, malnourished, underweight and tired.
+Turns out I felt good for a few weeks and then it went downhill until I finally stopped seven months later after being severely sick, malnourished, underweight and tired.
 I was feeling like a skinny old man and at 120 pounds and six foot tall, I didn't have much to spare.
-My teeth were becoming loose, I had a protruding belly, I was loosing my hair, my skin was flaking and at one point my digestion was so slow that I had a bowel movement only every four or five days and always felt full even after eating very little food.
+My teeth were becoming loose, I had a protruding belly, I was losing my hair, my skin was flaking and at one point my digestion was so slow that I had a bowel movement only every four or five days.
+I always felt full even after eating very little food.
 I also had frequent urination problems and extreme thirst during the night, which are often signs of diabetes.

-The reason why I ended the diet was because I felt that I was literally going to die if I continued, thus the tittle of this post.
+The reason why I ended the diet was because I felt that I was literally going to die if I continued, thus the title of this post.
 I thought my hormones would never come back to normal levels and that I'd have to deal with diabetes for the rest of my life.
 Fortunately for me, I think I was able to get out of it with only a small hole in a tooth, some bad memories and a whole lot more knowledge about my body.

 In conclusion, I find it sad that some supposed truth seekers become so skewed in a wrong direction that they can't see clearly anymore the hard facts about things like diet and lifestyle.